CityOfNewYork/ACCESS-NYC-PATTERNS/src/components/filter/filter-multi.md

 The Multi Filter Component allows for multiple selections and nested filter categories.
-There are alternate patterns for toggling all checkboxes within a group which includes a checkbox on the parent menu toggle or a nested short link within the menu accordian.
+There are alternate patterns for toggling all checkboxes within a group which include a checkbox on the parent menu toggle or a nested short link within the menu accordian.